Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Our Focused Action:

-RE-CAP: The 1-2-3 of Training Your Diaphragm
+The 1-2-3 of Training Fixing Your Neck Hump

-1. The 4-7-8 Technique
+1. Slow Measure Breathing: The 4-7-8 Technique

-Even though it feels so SIMPLE the results of 90-days of falling asleep using the 4-7-8 technique and the 1 min, 3 min CALM during the day videos, do a good job training your diaphragm.
+Even though it feels so SIMPLE, the results of 90 days of falling asleep using the 4-7-8 technique and the 1 min, 3 min CALM during the day videos do a good job training your diaphragm.
 Subscribers write sharing their pleasant surprise when they experience results like:

 • better sleep